ThetaAim/Pistol/README.md

 1. **Installs driver packages** (`.pkg`) using AppleScript with elevated privileges — no manual steps for the user.
 2. **Creates and registers printers** via `lpadmin`, applying model-specific PPDs and IP addresses.
 3. **Copies print presets** directly into the user's macOS preferences, so every printer is ready with the correct paper, tray, and finishing defaults out of the box.
-4. **Self-destructs** — the `.app` bundle deletes itself after the user quits, leaving no installer artifacts behind.

 ---